ISAITB/docs-itb-oa/source/manageOrganisation/index.rst

 ~~~~~~~~~~~~~~~~~~~~~

 To edit an existing user of your organisation click on her corresponding row from the listing of existing users.
 The screen you see following
-this depends on whether or not your test bed uses EU Login for its authentication.
+this depends on whether or not your Test Bed uses EU Login for its authentication.

 Case: EU Login
 ++++++++++++++